Terrament is building long-duration energy storage using gravity batteries deployed deep underground.

 Terrament is a clean-tech startup based in Brooklyn, NY.

 We're a proud member of the CEBIP accelerator program at Stony Brook University.
-And we're grateful to have beeen chosen for the 2023 Founder Fellowship cohort at Newlab.
+And we joined the Founder Fellowship cohort at Newlab in 2023.